SUMITIOS/reusableTimerAssignment/README.md

 # reusableTimerAssignment
-This is a test assignment, to use just in a react native app replace the original app.js file with this app.js
+This is a test assignment.To use it in a react native app replace the original app.js file with this app.js file